Something is fading from our world year by year: commitment. Specifically, the habit of keeping your word.

 Now ask yourself: Who would you call if you needed help tomorrow?
 More importantly, who would definitely show up if you called?

-That's who we should all try to be.
+That's who we should all aim to be.

 This is about more than just your reputation.
 It's about who you become.

-Every time you help someone, you're not just doing them a favor.
+Every time you follow through on a commitment, you're not just doing someone a favor.
 You're building character.
-You develop patience, strength, and empathy.
-You learn to value others' time and needs.
+You develop patience, strength, and the ability to be trusted.
+You learn to value others' time and needs as much as your own.

 Being the Exception